CLiMBlab-Stanford/climbprep/README.md

 in which case it would not be possible to compute them at the run level and you need to specify them at the session and/or subject level.
-Somewhat counterintuitively, the session and subject levels are computed independently from the run level, so new contrasts at the session level do not propagate to the subject level.
+Somewhat counterintuitively, the session and subject levels are computed independently of each other, each based on outputs from the run level.
+So new contrasts at the session level do not propagate to the subject level.
 If you want the contrast to exist at both levels, you must specify it at both levels.

 Note that the weight magnitudes should sum to one, to facilitate comparison across contrasts.